 Ultimately, Indiana turned BLUE for the second time since 1940 in 2008.
 That’s a testament to the efforts of every volunteer throughout the state on both campaigns.

-Illinois at least seemed to be protecting rights, but state and local governance here was a real issue.
+After moving back, I saw that Illinois at least seemed to be protecting rights, but state and local governance here were a real issue.
 That became very clear after the Quinn-Rauner election.
 I knew I had to get back to work, and so I did.

-After I had moved to Charleston, I got involved with the Coles County Democratic Party.
+After moving to Charleston, I got involved with the Coles County Democratic Party.
 They asked me to stand up and become a Precinct Committee Person.
 I said, absolutely.
-I volunteered in the HQ.
-I knocked on doors.
-I worked the phones.
-It was great.
+I volunteered in the HQ, knocked on doors, and worked the phones.
+It was great!
 And, we all know what happened in 2016.

 I hope to live up to that sort of mantra and that sort of record.
-I’ve had to fight back from amazing setbacks.
+I’ve had to fight back from amazing setbacks over the course of my life.
 I’ve comeback every single time more strong, more dedicated to others, and with a heart more passionate about making a difference.

 If you find any difficulty in donating on that website, please give me a call or email me anytime, (217) 246-8281 and email@example.com.